Student Admissions, Outcomes, and Other Data

 (f) the applicant's fit with our clinical scientist program and with the research interests of the clinical faculty member with whom the applicant will form a mentoring relationship.
 Individual faculty who are sponsoring students in a given year select their top applicants and invite them to the University for a personal interview with both faculty and students already in the program.
 Selected applicants are then approved for admission by the clinical area faculty and the Departmental of Psychology Admissions Committee and a written offer of admission is sent to the applicant.

 Because of our highly selective admissions process, more than 90% of the students admitted to our program receive their doctorate.
 The program is not a "hurdles" program, and the faculty's goal is to provide the best possible environment for attainment of the student's professional goals.
 As a result, the program has considerable flexibility, allowing students to direct their energies toward training experiences that are based on their interests.
-As shown by the attrition table above, attrition from the program is quire rare and is more likely to be based on a student's decision to pursue another life activity or course of study than on academic or clinical deficiencies.
+As shown by the attrition table (in the data sheet attached below), attrition from the program is quire rare and is more likely to be based on a student's decision to pursue another life activity or course of study than on academic or clinical deficiencies.

 Note to potential applicants: A background check that reveals a previous felony conviction could prevent obtaining the doctoral level clinical internship required for a Ph.D. in clinical psychology, as well as future licensure as a psychologist.